DanielHettegger/ros2-corbs-publisher/README.md

 # ros2-corbs-publisher
-ROS2 Publisher for the CoRBS RGB-D Benchmark
+ROS2 package for publishing CoRBS RGB-D benchmark data

+See the [CoRBS Website](http://corbs.dfki.uni-kl.de/) for further information on the benchmark.